xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/packimage.1.rst

 Packs the stateless image from the chroot file system into a file to be sent to the node for a diskless boot.

-Note: For an osimage that is deployed on a cluster, running packimage will overwrite the existing rootimage file and be unavailable to the compute nodes while the command executes.
+Note: For an osimage that is deployed on a cluster, running packimage will overwrite the existing rootimage file and be unavailable to the compute nodes while packimage is running.

 **********